- 1 person: US$ 1.579 per person.

 From January to April, a weather phenomenon occurs that is known as Altiplano winter, which is the rainy season in the central Andes.
 Due to this, the described itinerary may be modified as follows:

-- The second night would not be in a hostel in San Juan del Rosario, but in a hostel in Uyuni.
+- The second night will be in a hostel in Uyuni.

-- We would not visit Incahuasi Island because it is located in the middle of the salt flat where we find the largest concentration of water during the rainy season.
+- We would not visit the Incahuasi Island, located where we find the largest concentration of water during the rainy season.

 Changes due to force majeure